 ERRADA leads the policy reform in close collaboration with the public and private spheres of the Egyptian economy toward a streamlined, evidence-based policy design and implementation that are consistent, visible, and aligned with international best practices and good governance standards.

-ERRADA instruments include consultations with affected parties, ex-ante/post regulatory impact assessment of existing and new regulation in order to guarantee better regulations and better reform of the investment climate.
+ERRADA’s instruments include consultations with stakeholders, ex-ante/post regulatory impact assessment of existing and new regulation in order to guarantee better regulations and better reform of the investment ecosystem.